ragib04/streamify/README.md

 Why Tailwind?
 > It is a modern utility-first CSS framework that allows faster development and helps build clean and responsive interfaces efficiently.

-I am using Redux Toolkit for state management across the application.
+I am using Redux Toolkit for Data management across the application.

 React Router DOM is used for client-side routing.